kevin-coelho/playlistr-ml-v1/README.md

 ## TODO HIGH PRIORITY
 - [ ] Debug get full user set for robustness..
-- [ ] Get rid of shitty stream-json library!!!!
-Replace with better JSONStream
 - [ ] Scrape musicbrainz "Release" objects for all tracks (and get MBID for tracks by ISRC)
 - [ ] Scrape acousticbrainz high-level data for all tracks ` GET https://acousticbrainz.org/api/v1/96685213-a25c-4678-9a13-abd9ec81cf35/high-level`
 - [ ] Album seeder